-Seventeen (18) physics preservice students were exposed to engaging in PhET simulations from a learning perspective in a physics laboratory with internet access, using LAN in tutorial time and the internet after hours at home.
-Two weeks consisting of three double lecture periods (1 lecture= 40 min) for each week were used: 2 periods to cover the content theory and tutorials of Light-Wave and Particle nature, 8 periods for practical work including engaging in PhET simulations in Light and P.E. and 2 periods for assessment, discussion and reviews.
+Seventeen (17) physics preservice students were exposed to engaging in PhET simulations from a learning perspective in a physics laboratory with internet access, using LAN in tutorial time and their own computers after hours at home.
+Students were exposed to three weeks of activities for Light consisting of three double lecture periods each week hence 18 lecture periods in total.
+Six (6) periods was used to cover the content theory and tutorials of Light-Wave and Particle nature, 10 periods for practical work including engaging in PhET simulations in Light and P.E. and 2 periods for assessment, discussion and reviews.
 Students were familiar with PhET simulation packages from exposure to earlier modules taught.
-The online PhET site was used directly in class and some students had their own computers and software downloaded as well.
+The online PhET site was often used directly while some students had their own computers and software downloaded.
 The different packages on Light were examined and the P.E. simulation was focused for this study.
-Tutorial problems (Figure 2) were given to students to solve after using the simulations and completing practical work in P.E.
-While each student worked in pairs during the simulations, students were encouraged to collaborate and dialogue with others in larger groups.
-For the traditional experiment, two large groups were formed due to limited equipment and time.
-Initially all students were exposed to a brief review of the classical nature and wave nature of Light and an overview of how to proceed with the P.E. practical.
-One group was exposed to practical work first and then the simulation and vice versa for the other group.
+Tutorial problems were given to students to solve after using the simulations and completing practical work in P.E.
+While each student worked singularly for their reports, students were encouraged to collaborate and dialogue with others in larger groups.
+Two large groups were formed due to limited equipment and time.
+Initially all students were exposed to a brief pre-practical lecture on the theoretical concepts in Light and an overview of how to proceed with the P.E. practical.
+One group was exposed to practical work first and then the simulation and the other group vice versa.
 Students were interviewed singly and the interviews were audio-recorded with their permission.
-Students were given conceptual questions on the P.E. and assessed in tests and examinations.
+Students were also given conceptual questions on the P.E. and assessed in tests and examinations.
 The qualitative data from these interviews formed part of the analysis and answers the first research question.
-Individual and whole classroom reflective discussions were held towards the end of the 2 week session.
-The data from these interviews answers the second research question.
-The audio-recordings were reviewed several times and transcripts were made of relevant clips.
+Individual and whole classroom reflective discussions were held towards the end of the 3 week session.
+The data from these interviews answers the second research question on the sequence of teaching.
+The audiorecordings were reviewed several times and transcripts were made of relevant clips.
 Some of the interview transcripts are used in the qualitative data analysis of this study.